Carmen Pola: Post Constituent Services Coordinator

 After leaving Boston’s city government, Pola returned to community-based activism and worked at various levels within and outside of government through the 1990s.
 She helped found Roxbury Unites for Families and Children, La Raza en Marcha, and the Spanish Cultural Program on Mental Health, and was involved with numerous non–profit organizations.
 She also continued to hold local political appointments, such as the chair of the Ethnic Linguistic Minorities Committee, vice chair of the Mayor's Committee on Hispanic Affairs.
 Besides official appointments, Pola continued to be a member of the Citywide Coordinating Council on Education and Manpower Training Act Advisory Council.

-Recent Work
+Later work

 In April 2013, Pola gave a talk on her recent interview and oral history work at the Mission Hill Senior Legacy Project as part of TEDxFenway.
 The event focused on the ecology of great cities and explored the cultural, technological forces, and leaders that contribute to a neighborhood and city as a whole.
-She continues this oral history work in 2019.
-She serves on Community Benefits Advisory Committee of the New England Baptist Hospital, which recently was combined with two other hospitals.
+She continued this oral history work in 2019.
+She served on Community Benefits Advisory Committee of the New England Baptist Hospital, which recently was combined with two other hospitals.

+Death

+Pola died on June 1, 2025, at the age of 86.